EriksenJ/ra_guide/README.md

 ## Project storage

-- We generally store non-sensitive project files in private GitHub project repository.
+- We generally store non-sensitive project files in private GitHub repositories (one per project).
-  - This ensures that all project participants have access to the relevant files.
+Using Github repositories ensures all project participants can access the relevant files.
-  - It also makes it easy to keep track of changes to files and revert to previous versions if necessary.
-We use the `git` version control system to do this.
+  - It also makes it easy to track file changes and revert to previous versions if necessary.
+  - We use the `git` version control system to pull and push files to the Github repositories.
   - Supervisors will add you to the relevant project(s) on GitHub.
-- Sensitive project files are stored on a secure KU server.
+- We store sensitive files on a secure KU server.
   - Supervisors can give you access to relevant folders.
-- GDPR sensitive administrative data that we access via Statistics Denmark is stored on a secure Statistics Denmark server.
+- GDPR-sensitive microdata is stored on a secure server hosted at Statistics Denmark.
+This includes administrative data from Statistics Denmark and the Ministry of Education we use in our projects.
-  - Documentation
-  - Getting access requires the written permission from the project supervisor and the head of department.
+  - Documentation on Statistics Denmark's researcher data access and storage is available [here](https://www.dst.dk/en/TilSalg/Forskningsservice).
+  - If you work with sensitive microdata, your project supervisor will help you set up access.
-  - Before getting access, you are required read the internal UCPH ECON and Statistics Denmark guidelines on working with sensitive data.
+  - Before getting access, you are required to read and sign the internal UCPH ECON and Statistics Denmark guidelines on working with sensitive data.
   - We follow the internal UCPH ECON guidelines on working with sensitive data, including what information can be downloaded from the secure server.